-Perlman received no royalties.
-For years the protocol was credited to others.
-She has been called "the Mother of the Internet," a title she finds reductive and slightly annoying.
 She would prefer you understood what the problem actually was, and what the solution did.
 Networks that self-organize without central authority are a design choice, not a natural condition.
-The consequences of that choice are still accumulating.
+She had to imagine it and finds the correct ways to express it, with consequences that as today are still ongoing.

 a graph more lovely than a tree.